capturethefoundry/foundry1/README.md

 - https://github.com/foundry-rs/foundry/tree/master

 ## How to Start
-- Make sure you have foundry installed on your system
+- Make sure you have foundry installed on your system.
-- Clone the repository
+- Clone the repository.
 - Run the command "forge test".
 The command should result in many passing tests.
 - In every module, there are some tasks to complete.
 Code your solution in the test function inside each module.
 - Run the command that is given right at the end of every module.
 Your test should match the task requirements.